Virtual-Coffee/VC-Community-Docs/coffees/MCs/README.md

 We want to be respectful of everyone's time, so we've got a couple of announcements before we leave.
 Thank you all for being here and welcome all our new friends.
 The notes will be posted in slack soon!

+## If membership is open
-I want to drop the form for new members in the slack again now in case you missed it before: [https://virtualcoffee.io/membership/{meetingid}]
+- I want to drop the form for new members in the slack again now in case you missed it before: [https://virtualcoffee.io/membership/{meetingid}]

 We just wrapped up [whatever event], and now we have some great things coming up: [list events].